-Section 224(c) compliance conditions

-Greenfield Stages 10-13 - Subdivision

-Explanatory Note:

-Unless stated otherwise or excluded from the respective stage, the following conditions apply as required to each independent stage.
+Section 224(c) compliance conditions Explanatory Note: Unless stated otherwise or excluded from the respective stage, the following conditions apply as required to each independent stage.
 A certificate pursuant to section 224(c) of the Resource Management Act will not be issued until all conditions in relation to each independent stage have been met to the satisfaction of the Council and at the Consent Holder's expense.
 The s224(c) conditions below apply in general accordance with the subdivision scheme plans referenced in Condition 1.

-The application for a certificate under section 224(c) of the RMA must be accompanied by certification from a professionally qualified surveyor or engineer that all the applicable conditions for each stage of subdivision consent SUB302 have been complied with, and identify all those conditions that have not been complied with and are subject to the following:

-(a) a consent notice has been issued in relation to any conditions to which section 221 applies.
+85. The application for a certificate under section 224(c) of the RMA must be accompanied by certification from a professionally qualified surveyor or engineer that all the applicable conditions for each stage of subdivision consent SUB302 have been complied with, and identify all those conditions that have not been complied with and are subject to the following: (a) a consent notice has been issued in relation to any conditions to which section 221 applies.
+86. Geotechnical The Consent Holder must construct retaining walls, construct reinforced earth slopes and place and compact material in general accordance with the recommendations of the "Geotechnical Assessment Report, ref AKL2024-0257AD, Rev. 1 prepared by CMW Geosciences, dated 20 February 2025" and subsequent Council approved versions to ensure the site is stable and suitable for development.
+87. Geotechnical Completion Report A Geotechnical Completion Report prepared by suitably qualified and experienced geo-professional and signed by the chartered geo-professional to confirm that all lots are stable and suitable for development must be provided when applying for a certificate under section 224(c) of the RMA.

-87. Geotechnical

-The Consent Holder must construct retaining walls, construct reinforced earth slopes and place and compact material in general accordance with the recommendations of the Geotechnical Assessment Report referenced in Condition 1 and subsequent Council approved versions to ensure the site is stable and suitable for development.

-A Geotechnical Completion Report prepared by suitably qualified and experienced geo-professional and signed by the chartered geo-professional to confirm that all lots are stable and suitable for development must be provided when applying for a certificate under section 224(c) of the RMA.

-89. Contamination - Site Validation Report (SVR)
+88. Contamination - Site Validation Report (SVR)